-Quite commonly such covenants are signed by incoming members of staff without considering or thinking about the same and they find themselves subject to very onerous covenants which (if legally enforceable) may lock them out of the market (or severely restrict their business activities) for a specified period of time.
+Quite commonly such covenants are signed by incoming members of staff without considering or thinking about the same and they find themselves subject to very onerous covenants which (if legally enforceable) may lock them out of the market (or severely restrict their business activities) for a specified period.

 The legal test utilised by the Court has two parts:-

-Litigation involving non competition covenants can be relatively expensive.
-Such legal action frequently result in an application for a pre-trial injunction (which will involve at an early point in time one or more Court appearances).
-Accordingly legal costs can escalate very quickly and it is not uncommon for such costs to initially mount up to significant sums.
+Litigation involving non-competition covenants can be relatively expensive.
+Such legal action frequently results in an application for a pre-trial injunction (which will involve at an early point in time one or more Court appearances).
+Accordingly, legal costs can escalate very quickly, and it is not uncommon for such costs to initially mount up to significant sums.

-The eventual winning party will make a claim for costs as against the other party.
+The eventual winning party will claim costs as against the other party.

 Former staff setting up a new business normally have cash flow issues.
 The establishment of a new venture can be relatively costly and also a new business will commonly receive only a limited flow of income for some while.
-As this is the case the former employer has the tactical advantage due to the fact that litigation can be very expensive- especially in terms of the very large amount of adverse legal costs which may be claimed as against an unsuccessful opponent.
+As this is the case, the former employer has the tactical advantage because litigation can be very expensive- especially regarding the very large amount of adverse legal costs which may be claimed as against an unsuccessful opponent.

 Covenants preventing employees from setting up competing businesses (non-compete covenants) are generally only enforced by the Court within relatively narrow limits.